cseAtIITK/phd-program/comprehensive-exam/report.md

 the high undergraduate level (300 or higher) or graduate level (600 or higher) in our department.

-The syllabus for the various topics is given in appendix **TODO to be filed in by the syllabus committee**
+The syllabus for the various topics is given in appendix

-TODO notes
+\ref{sec-syllabus-comprehensive}\todo{to be done by the syllabus committee}

-:   It was also proposed that the committee formed for each of these
+\todo[inline]{While setting the syllabus, the committee formed for
-    topics must provide a very specific syllabus to the students in order for them to prepare.
+	each of these topics must provide a very specific syllabus to the students in order for them to prepare.
 An open ended syllabus, e.g. whatever an undergraduate course on these topics contain, is not preferred by the students, and the committee felt that having a very specific list of subtopics that the students have to prepare on, must be specified.
 There were some discussions on fixing specific books for each, but the committee did not feel the need for that.
-However, committee suggested that some example reference books, or even notes of specific courses associated with the subject/area could be made available to the students to help them prepare for the exams.
+However, committee suggested that some example reference books, or even notes of specific courses associated with the subject/area could be made available to the students to help them prepare for the exams.  }

 ### Evaluation.